 What Are Some Examples Of Reaction Formation?

-You may use reaction formation as a defense mechanism in a variety of ways.
-Some examples may include:
+You may use this defense mechanism in a variety of ways.
+Examples may include:

 - Being overly friendly to someone you don’t like

 - Preaching about abstinence while being an alcoholic

 - Giving too many gifts and not feeling any affection for the person

 - Expressing contempt for someone to avoid acknowledging the feeling of affection or love